shuang-jie/shuang-jie.github.io/index.md

 ## Working Papers
+* Zhang, S.*, Lee, J. Covariate dependent Factor Model for Feature Interactions in Microbiome Study (In progress)

-* Zheng, H., Zhang, S.*, Tokdar S. Bayesian Density Regression with Discontinuity (In progress)
+* Zheng, H.*, Zhang, S.\*, Tokdar S. Bayesian Density Regression with Discontinuity (In progress)

    To be presented at JSM 2023